Downtown Austin is full of rich, vibrant neighborhoods, each with its own personality and style.

 Major Office Properties in the Entertainment District

-Most of the 6th Street Entertainment District offices are low-rise buildings, either located on street level or on the second story above a retail suite.
-However, where 6th Street meets Congress, there are some of Austin’s most prominent office buildings, including:
+Most of the Sixth Street Entertainment District offices are low-rise buildings, either located on street level or on the second story above a retail suite.
+However, where Sixth Street meets Congress, there are some of Austin’s most prominent office buildings, including:

 Rainey Street District

-The Rainey Street District, tucked away just outside of Austin’s downtown core, has come to life over the past 10 years.
+The Rainey Street District, tucked away just outside of Austin’s downtown core, has risen to life over the past 10 years.

-Previously a residential neighborhood, most of the houses have been converted to hip bars and trendy restaurants.
-Rainey Street is known for it’s “Sunday Funday” vibes, the bars are packed long before the sun goes down, with young professionals sipping local beers and playing yard-games galore with their dogs in tow.
+Previously a residential neighborhood of bungalows, most of these small houses have been converted to hip bars and trendy restaurants.
+Rainey Street is known for its “Sunday Funday” vibes.
+The bars are packed long before the sun goes down on Sundays, with a similar scene to the Entertainment District on Friday and Saturday nights.

 Major Tenants & Office Properties in the Rainey Street District